dasheck0/phaser3-plugin-easyprogressbar/README.md

 # phaser3-plugin-easyprogressbar
-This is a phaser 3 plugin for creating easy to use progressbars.
+This is a phaser 3 plugin for creating easy to use and beautiful progressbars.
+Easy progressbars support:

+* Horizontal and vertical layout
+* Forward and backward progress
+* Flat and shiny design
+* Rounded progressbars
+* Customizable progress text
+* Adding and styling indicators
+* Animating progress

 ![](https://github.com/dasheck0/phaser3-plugin-easyprogressbar/blob/develop/art/demo.png)